lucax88x/PrimitiveObsession/README.md

 }
 ```

-Now it's just more difficult to consume it.
-You need to write
+Also this solution has it's drawbacks, now it's just more difficult to consume it.
+You need to write:

 ```csharp
 connectionString.Value